Symbolic analysis of second-order ordinary differential equations with polynomial coefficients

 The applications of the general and confluent hypergeometric equation have dominated the 20th-century \cite{dere}.
 Although the mathematical theory of the Heun equation and its confluent forms are far from complete, these functions have been known and employed by experts in the area for many years \cite{Ronveaux,Slavyanov}.
 Besides, the number of their applications increased substantially after the implementation of the Heun functions in the computer algebra system Maple \cite{maple} in 2005 \cite{Hortacsu,Birkandan:2007ey,Birkandan:2006ac,fiziev06}.
 The implementation of the Heun type functions in Mathematica in 2020 is another big leap for the Heun community \cite{mathematica,mathplot}.

-Most of the free and open-source computer algebra systems and packages involve the solutions of the hypergeometric equation, its confluent form, and related equations at least numerically \cite{sage,maxima,scipy,reduce}.
+Most of the free and open-source computer algebra systems and packages involve the solutions of the hypergeometric equation, its confluent form, and related equations at least numerically \cite{sage,maxima,reduce}.
 However, the symbolic solutions of the Heun type equations are defined only in Maple and Mathematica which are commercial systems.
 The numerical evaluation of the general Heun and singly confluent Heun functions are studied by Motygin using the freely available GNU Octave language \cite{octave,oleg1,oleg2}.
 The recent work by Giscard and Tamar also deals with the numerical calculation of the Heun type functions \cite{giscard}.
 The work is in progress for numerical treatment of the Heun type equations under Python, and the initial results of the work are presented in \cite{numericalheun}.